p4privacy/sentinel-node-guide/README.md

 [keyring]
 # Underlying storage mechanism for keys
 backend = "test"
--write the word "test" which will allow you to run the node with autorestart function.
-Alternatively use the word "file"
+@@ write the word "test" which will allow you to run the node with autorestart function.
+Alternatively use the word "file" @@

 # Name of the key with which to sign
 from = "key_name"
--replace "key_name" with your desired name
+@@ replace "key_name" with your desired name @@

 [node]
 # Time interval between each set_sessions operation